How Do I Stop My Cream Eyeshadow From Creasing?September 07, 2022

-Cream Eyeshadow Tip #2: Prep Your Eyelid
+Prep Your Eyelid

-Cream Eyeshadow Tip #3: Choose the Right Formula
+Choose the Right Formula

 Cream Eyeshadow Tip #4: Apply and Set

-Once the shadow is in place, Glazer will set oily zones — like the fold of the eye — with a light touch of powder.
-“Use a super fluffy brush and move it like you’re dusting with a fan; it’ll disperse just the right amount.
-You don’t want to pack it on because then you’ll lose the translucent effect that the cream gives you,” says Glazer.
+Once the shadow is in place, Glazer sets oily zones — like the fold of the eye — with a light touch of powder.
+“Use a super fluffy brush and move it like you’re dusting with a fan; it’ll disperse just the right amount,” she explains.
+“You don’t want to pack it on because then you’ll lose the translucent effect that the cream gives you.”

 Touch Up Throughout the Day

 Chances are, if you take the extra steps and prep your lids in the morning, your cream eyeshadow will hold up throughout the day.
-But, if you’re going from day to night and need a little mid-afternoon refresh, Glazer has some tips.
-She warns against just patting in your product though; you’ll just be mushing in oil and grease.
-Instead, reach for a Q-tip to apply it.
-“The fluffiness of the Q-tip will act as an eyeshadow brush.
-Roll it over your lid — don’t wipe,” says Glazer.
-“The whirlpool motion creates energy between the oil, grease and product, so that you’re not just moving it around — you can actually do something with it.”
+But if you’re going from day to night and need a little mid-afternoon refresh, Glazer has some tips.
+She warns against just patting in your product with your fingertip; you’ll just be mushing in oil and grease.
+Instead, reach for a Q-tip to apply your shadow.
+“The fluffiness of the Q-tip will act as an eyeshadow brush,” says Glazer.
+“Roll it over your lid — don’t wipe.
+The whirlpool motion creates energy between the oil, grease and product, so that you’re not just moving it around — you can actually do something with it.”